dinardo/SensorDesign/README.md

 # SensorDesign

 Simulation of semiconductor sensors used as drift chambers for charged particle detection:
-- written in Matlab language
+- Written in Matlab language
-- 2D planar sensor with 2D simulation
+- Planr Strip sensor with 2D simulation
-- 2D planar sensor with 3D simulation
+- 3D Pixel sensor with 2D simulation
-- 3D sensor with 2D simulation
+- Planar Pixel sensor with 3D simulation